codewithenes/codewithenes/README.md

 Front-End Developer
 -----------------

-I'm a Front-End Developer focused on building user-friendly interfaces using modern web technologies.
+I'm a Frontend Developer focused on building user-friendly interfaces using modern web technologies.
 Clean code, functionality, and sustainability are among my top priorities.
 I aim to create value in the digital world through simplicity, consistency, and continuous growth.
 Actively seeking opportunities to leverage my skills in **Web development** to create impactful digital solutions.

 * 🌍  I'm based in Ankara, TR